 We don't understand.

-Understand can't be seen and it can't be bought, really.
+Understand can't be seen and it can't be bought really.

-And this jumps us right out of our intellect in some ways.
+But knowing is knowing the truth and this jumps us right out of our intellect in some ways.

-It's a visceral sense.
+It's a visceral, a visceral sense.

 It doesn't come across with words.